ahmedx3/Feelback/AgeGenderClassification/README.md

 - Train on Data that was extracted from the face detection model
 - Check lighting effect and preprocessing to unify the images
 - Try the LBP on regions of the image divided to 16 20x20
+- Change the predicted label to be an aggregation of the prediction over the video with more than one method